NEKERAFA/LRaspi/README.md

 All modules and functions are compiled in the [Lua Raspi Reference](https://nekerafa.github.io/LRaspi/reference/index.html) page.
 For language reference, you can check the [Lua 5.4 Reference](https://www.lua.org/manual/5.4/manual.html) in the official page.

-The C++ module wrappes are docummented in the [Lua Raspi C Reference](https://nekerafa.github.io/LRaspi/doxygen/index.html) page.
+The C module wrappes are docummented in the [Lua Raspi C Reference](https://nekerafa.github.io/LRaspi/doxygen/index.html) page.

 ## Downloads